 - The villain's put-upon secretary in The Man from U.N.C.L.E. episode "The Project Strigas Affair."
 The episode also featured William Shatner, two years before Star Trek, though they don't have any scenes together.

-Tropes associated include:
+Tropes associated with his work include:

 - Becoming the Mask: Discussed in his autobiographies, I Am Not Spock and I Am Spock.

-- Fascinating Eyebrow: Hail to the Master.
+- Fascinating Eyebrow: His reaction shots as Spock using these are the stuff of legend.
+Hail to the Master.